The SQL

 “alter session set events ‘’10046 trace name context forever, level 8’’’” is the important line, and tells Oracle to emit trace data, including information on ‘wait events’ (this is what the level 8 bit refers to) to the trace file.

-‘extended SQL tracing’.
-It’s called ‘extended’ because it’s like
+about ‘extended SQL tracing’.
+It’s called ‘extended’ because

-information on what’s called ‘wait events’ – behind the scenes events
+called ‘wait events’ – behind the scenes events that delay

-captures all the information we need for tracing.
-Note also that it’s
+information we need for tracing.
+Note also that it’s possible

-your own – however for simplicity’s sake I’m embedding the relevant
+other than your own – however for simplicity’s sake I’m

 The PL/SQL code is the compiled, and then executed with the commands :